Zoe Kravitz Goes Completely Nude In New Instagram Photos

 “Some things just don’t work, but the wonderful thing is that we’re all friends,” he added.

-As for Zoe, the star has been engaged to actor Karl Glusman since February 2018.
+As for Zoe, the star has been engaged to actor Karl Glusman since February of 2018.

 “I’m engaged!
 I haven’t told anyone yet — I mean, I haven’t told the world.
 I wanted to keep it private,” she explained to Rolling Stone.